Privacy notice

 All personal data we receive is handled fairly and lawfully in line with data protection legislation.

-We may have to disclose personal data, on a strictly confidential basis, to organisations which provide(d) or arranged residential care for children, to people who are alleged to have abused children in care, to organisations which hold records which could assist the Inquiry with its investigations, to experts or to the police.
+We may have to disclose your personal data, on a strictly confidential basis, to organisations that provide(d) or arrange(d) residential care for children, to people who are alleged to have abused children in care, to organisations that hold records that could assist the Inquiry with its investigations, to experts instructed by us, or to the police.

-In some cases, we may publicise your data to allow us to fulfil our Terms of Reference.
-However, we are extremely careful about what data is made public and only publish it where we are satisfied, having had regard to data protection and inquiries legislation and any restriction orders issued by the Chair, that it is appropriate to do so.
+In some cases, we may publish your data to allow us to fulfil our Terms of Reference.
+However, we are extremely careful about what data is made public and only publish it where we are satisfied, having had regard to data protection and inquiries legislation and any restriction orders issued by the Chair, that it is necessary and appropriate to do so.

-Some people are entitled to be anonymous and, unless they have expressly waived their anonymity, their identities will be protected by appropriate redaction before publication.
-Details of those who are entitled to anonymity are set out in the Chair’s General Restriction Order, which you can see here.
+Some people’s identities are protected by the Chair’s General Restriction Order and, unless they have expressly waived their anonymity, their identities will usually be protected by appropriate redaction (blacking out of certain words in evidence that could identify that person to the general public) before publication.
+Details of those who are entitled to such protection are set out in the Chair’s General Restriction Order

-If you are concerned or unsure about whether your personal information may be made public, you can ask our witness support team about whether you are entitled to anonymity.
+If you are concerned or unsure about whether your personal information may be made public, you can ask our witness support team about whether you are protected by the General Restriction Order.

-If you contact us by telephone, email or letter during the Inquiry, or if we contact you, we will retain any personal data which, in doing so, you provide to us.
+If you contact us by telephone, email, or letter, or if we contact you, we will retain any personal data that, in doing so, you provide to us.
 We will do so solely to enable us to carry out our work.
 We will generally retain the data for the duration of the Inquiry.

-Under our Terms of Reference we are required to create a national public record, and the Inquiries Act 2005 and the Inquiries (Scotland) Rules 2007 require the Chair to keep a comprehensive record of the Inquiry.
-That means we must, at the end of the Inquiry, transmit certain records we hold, including personal and sensitive personal data, to the Keeper of the Records of Scotland.
+Under our Terms of Reference we are required to create a national public record.
+The Inquiries Act 2005 and the Inquiries (Scotland) Rules 2007 require the Chair to keep a comprehensive record of the Inquiry.
+That means we must, at the end of the Inquiry, transmit certain records we hold, including personal, special category, and criminal offence data, to the Keeper of the Records of Scotland.

 You have the right to request: